JulianeGampe/travel-blog/TESTING.md

 - The project is responsive and functions on all standard screen sizes using the devtools device toolbar.

-- The navigation, home page, ........ and the footer are readable and easy to understand.
+- The navigation, home page, blog page, about me page, contact page, sign up page, login page, logout page, admin page and the footer are readable and easy to understand.

   -  Google Chrome Desktop